Frequently Asked Questions

 What is 3B doing to be green?

 3B gets 100% of its electricity from wind power and is an EPA Green Power Partner.
-We also have a composting system on the roof, which come spring will go to our rooftop garden.
-We buy recycled paper products and eco-friendly cleaning supplies.
-Also, wherever possible, we have furnished the rooms with salvaged or antique furniture and decor.
+We compost our organic waste, source as much produce locally as possible, even growing some vegetables in our rooftop garden.
+We buy recycled paper products and make our own eco-friendly cleaning supplies.
+Wherever possible, we have furnished the rooms with salvaged or antique furniture and decor.
+Last, we buy domestic carbon offsets from TerraPass to ensure that we are helping to sequester more atmospheric carbon than our operation creates.

 Are children welcome?

 We love kids!
-Since we’re a small bed and breakfast, we ask you to use your best judgement–if your infant has colic, it’s probably going to disturb other guests.
+Since we’re a small bed and breakfast, we ask you to use your best judgement–if your infant has colic, it might disturb someone else.
 But as long as no one’s sleep will be compromised, energy, wonder, and excitement during the daytime are totally welcomed.